-Mr. Zarate: I think it has made a big difference.
+Mr. ZARATE.
+I think it has made a big difference.
 I think that creating the bureau has made a big difference.
 The problems that I think dog our civilian-side engagement have much more to do with overall funding of the State Department than with the bureaucracy of the Department itself.
 So I support that, and I think it has also put the Department on a trajectory towards building really the kind of personnel, the kind of size and staff that is required.
 So I think it was a wise move.

-THE CHAIRMAN.
+The CHAIRMAN.
 And the global messaging?

-Mr. Zarate: I will just sort of underscore my initial concern that was in the testimony.
-When I was at the State Department, we created the Center for Strategic
+Mr. Zarate.
+I will just sort of underscore my initial concern that was in the testimony.
+When I was at the State Department, we created the Center for Strategic Counter-Terrorism Communications that was supposed to be an interagency body, was an interagency body.
+I thought it was doing interesting work, very difficult again to find metrics to know whether or not it was effective.
+It ran afoul of all kinds of bureaucratic infighting.
+It has since been subsumed into the GEC.

-- 1 Counter-Terrorism Communications that was supposed to be an interagency body, was - 2 an interagency body.
-I thought it was doing interesting work, very difficult again to - 3 find metrics to know whether or not it was effective.
-It ran afoul of all kinds of - 4 bureaucratic infighting.
-It has since been subsumed into the GEC. - 5 I am simply skeptical, having been involved in this issue now for as long as it is - 6 been an issue, that spending as much time and effort on messaging as we do is the right - 7 way to go.
-I am not persuaded that an Emirati messaging hub is going to be received - 8 by people who are at risk of radicalization any more effectively necessarily than our - 9 messaging, for the simple reason that they consider those governments to be apostate, - 10 much as they view us to be infidel. - So I strongly believe that the future in CVE is in community-based efforts that - 12 intervene with people who are at risk.
-Again, we cannot cede the entire field, but we - should recognize that we are going to have a hard time getting through to a lot of these - 14 people.
-There is a kind of cognitive closed-ness, especially as we see recruitment ages - 15 go down and down and down.
-Kids are not going to be listening to the kinds of - 16 messaging we put out, more often than not.
-That is my view after way too many years - 17 of having thought about this one. - 18 Ambassador Benjamin: You are not too jaded, though. - 19 Just very quickly, Mr. Chairman, on the question about internal State - 20 Department bureaucratics, I think the biggest question is how these issues get funding and capacity building from the INL shop, which has the vast bulk of those resources in terms of partner capacity building.
+I am simply skeptical, having been involved in this issue now for as long as it has been an issue, that spending as much time and effort on messaging as we do is the right way to go.
+I am not persuaded that an Emirati messaging hub is going to be received by people who are at risk of radicalization any more effectively necessarily than our messaging, for the simple reason that they consider those governments to be apostate, much as they view us to be infidel.

+So I strongly believe that the future in CVE is in community-based efforts that intervene with people who are at risk.
+Again, we cannot cede the entire field, but we should recognize that we are going to have a hard time getting through to a lot of these people.
+There is a kind of cognitive closed-ness, especially as we see recruitment ages go down and down and down.
+Kids are not going to be listening to the kinds of messaging we put out, more often than not.
+That is my view after way too many years of having thought about this one.

+Ambassador Benjamin.
+You are not too jaded, though.

+Just very quickly, Mr. Chairman, on the question about internal State Department bureaucratics, I think the biggest question is how these issues get ultimately integrated, right?
+And I think the challenge of the bureaucracy within the State Department is how do the issues of counter-terrorism get integrated with the funding and capacity building from the INL shop, which has the vast bulk of those resources in terms of partner capacity building.
 How does it relate to post-conflict reconstruction in that office?
 How does this fit into regional strategies?

-1 ultimately integrated, right?
-And I think the challenge of the bureaucracy within the

-2 State Department is how do the issues of counter-terrorism get integrated with the